Introduction

 There are great resources online that teach about the visitor pattern if that is helpful for any readers.

-This generator emits new Wasm functions and globals into the program with associated Wasm IDs.
+This generator emits new Wasm functions and variables into the program with associated Wasm IDs.

 These IDs are stored in the SymbolTable